Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Introduction

-We thus propose a framework, illustrated in Fig.~\ref{fig:overview}, that \emph{closes the loop between planning and adaptation through distributional certificates}.
-Our framework is designed for a very general scenario: \textbf{guaranteed safe operation of systems subject to \underline{both} model and environment uncertainties.} We formulate safety certificates in terms of joint system--environment distributions.
-Our framework relies on a bidirectional communication: the DR-MPC communicates reference commands to the downstream \ellonedrac and the latter communicates sample-free guarantees of the Wasserstein bounds between nominal and true (uncertain) state distributions, thereby certifying the system ambiguity set used for planning.
-Additionally, the environment uncertainty is captured via data-driven ambiguity sets.
-These are integrated within a DR-MPC planner that enforces distributionally robust chance constraints (DR-CCs).
-We show that feasibility of the resulting DR-MPC problem, together with the \ellonedrac certificate, \emph{guarantees stagewise safety of the true closed-loop system}.
-The main contributions of this paper are as follows: \begin{itemize} \item A hierarchical DR-MPC framework that couples planning and adaptation via a joint Wasserstein ambiguity set, where the \emph{a priori} known system ambiguity radius is certified online using $\mathcal{L}_1$-AC without distribution samples, and the environment radius is obtained via finite-sample concentration bounds; \item A closed-loop distributional certification mechanism that enables \emph{provable stagewise safety guarantees} for the true system under simultaneous model and environment uncertainty; and \item A tractable and geometry-agnostic reformulation of DR-CCs using CVaR and Wasserstein duality, based on distance-to-set representations, enabling a sample-based DR-MPC implementation. \end{itemize} We provide numerical experimentation that validates certified safety of system operation under both model mismatch and environment uncertainty.
+We propose \textbf{\frameworkname}, a novel framework, illustrated in Fig.~\ref{fig:overview}, that \emph{closes the loop between the high-level planning and low-level controller through distributional certificates}.
+Our approach enables \textbf{safe operation under both model and environmental uncertainties} by certifying safety over joint system--environment distributions.
+We integrate a DR-MPC planner with an \ellone-adaptive controller in a bidirectional architecture: the planner generates reference trajectories, while the low-level \ellone-adaptive controller tracks the reference and communicates \emph{sample-free Wasserstein certificates} that bound the deviation between nominal and true state distributions, thereby certifying the system-side ambiguity set.
+Environmental uncertainty is captured via data-driven ambiguity sets, and the resulting DR-MPC enforces distributionally robust chance constraints (DR-CCs).
+We show that feasibility of the DR-MPC problem, together with the \ellonedrac certificate, \emph{guarantees stagewise safety of the true closed-loop system}.

+The main contributions of this paper are as follows: \begin{itemize} \item A hierarchical DR-MPC framework that couples planning and adaptation via a joint Wasserstein ambiguity set, where the \emph{a priori} known system ambiguity radius is certified online using \ellone-AC without requiring distribution samples, and the environmental radius is obtained via finite-sample concentration bounds; \item A closed-loop distributional certification mechanism that enables \emph{provable stagewise safety guarantees} under simultaneous model and environmental uncertainty; and \item A tractable and geometry-agnostic reformulation of DR-CCs using CVaR and Wasserstein duality, enabling a sample-based DR-MPC implementation. \end{itemize} We validate the proposed framework through numerical experiments demonstrating certified safe operation under both model mismatch and environmental uncertainty.